-55. (1) The Authority or any person authorised in writing by the Authority in that behalf may compound any offence under this Order which is prescribed as a compoundable offence by collecting from the person reasonably suspected of having committed such offence a sum not exceeding one-half of the amount of the maximum fine that is prescribed for the offence or a sum of \$5,000, whichever is the lower.
-[S 56/2018]
+55. (1) The Commissioner or any person authorised in writing by him in that behalf may compound any offence under this Order which is prescribed as a compoundable offence by collecting from the person reasonably suspected of having committed such offence a sum not exceeding one-half of the amount of the maximum fine that is prescribed for the offence or a sum of \$5,000, whichever is the lower.